Which Subjects Should I Pick at A-level?

 Before The Decision

-Bear in mind that taking certain subjects will open up more University course options.
-These are called Facilitating Subjects.
-Facilitating Subjects are a handful of A-level subjects commonly asked for in universities’ entry requirements, regardless of the course you’re applying to.
-Use this handy tool to see if there are any subjects that you need at A-level to complete your University degree.
+Facilitating subjects are a handful of A-level subjects commonly asked for in Russell Group universities’ entry requirements, regardless of the course you’re applying to.
+Use this handy tool to see if you need any subjects at A-level to complete your ideal University degree.

 • Biology